10 romantic ideas for a couples' day out in CornwallPosted by Sophie Hesp on Updated on

 Cornwall is one of the most romantic places in the world.
 Inspired by its crystal-clear waters, magical sunsets and great restaurants, plus with Valentine’s Day just around the corner, we’ve compiled the 10 best things to do as a couple…

-A selection of fine fizz, perfectly paired nibbles and a sommelier at your fingertips – Cornish Wine Tours are a must-try in 2022.
+A selection of fine fizz, perfectly paired nibbles and a sommelier at your fingertips – Cornish Wine Tasting are a must-try in 2024.
 Ideal for a double date if you’re visiting with friends, book a tasting from the comfort of your holiday home and sample your way through six wines over an immersive two hour session.

 © Kate McBurnie via Cornish Wine Tours